 St. John the Baptist: main apse with remains of a throne (left); defaced frescoes (right)

-Few people venture to visit the church and the access is not subject to any kind of control.
-Although the site is unlikely to pay for a warden, the Turkish Ministry of Culture ought to do something more to preserve this interesting monument.
+Few people venture to visit this church and the access is not subject to any kind of control.

-(left) Access to the church founded by Emperor Nikephoros II Phokas; (right) fresco portraying the archangels Michael and Gabriel
+(left) Access to the church founded by Emperor Nikephoros II Phokas; (right) fresco portraying the archangels Michael and Gabriel; their faces were erased, similar to what can be noticed in churches of Qara in Syria.

 A second historical church is located outside Cavusin and it is properly maintained.
 It was founded by Nikephoros (Nikephoros = bringing victory) Phocas II, a Byzantine general who was born in Cappadocia.
 He managed to defeat the Arabs and to retake Crete in 961.
 He became emperor (to be more precise co-emperor) in 963 by marrying the young widow of Emperor Romanos II.
 Early in his life he had been married and after the death of his first wife he took an oath of chastity.
 Apparently he kept his oath even after marrying the empress.
-A few years later she took as her lover a nephew of Nikephoros; the two plotted to assassinate the emperor who was killed in his own bed chamber.
+A few years later she fell in love with a nephew of Nikephoros; the two plotted to assassinate the emperor who was killed in his own bed chamber.

 Frescoes inside the church: upper layer (left) and lower layer (right)